SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What is genetic ancestry testing?

-Three types of genetic ancestry testing are commonly used for genealogy:
+Three types of genetic testing are commonly used to provide ancestry information:

 Y chromosome testing